 The only thing I did know was that I was ready to travel, and I wasn’t about to wait until I had someone to go with me.

 Why did I start this blog?
-Because I know it can be hard, scary, and uncomfortable to think about going on a solo adventure…let alone actually doing it…especially if you were headed down one path in life and now find yourself going in another direction.
+Because I know it can be scary as hell to think about going on a solo adventure…let alone actually doing it.
+I was 35 when I took my first solo trip abroad and 40 when I completed my first solo backpacking trip!